Image

 3. Gaze tests – the officer holds an object and asks the driver to follow the object with their gaze as the officer moves the object

 As a Missouri driver, you have the right to refuse to perform a field test.
-If a police officer stops you and asks you to perform field sobriety tests, call a DUI attorney near you in Pulaski County, MO as soon as you can.
-If you already completed a field test and have been arrested for a DUI in Missouri, your DUI attorney in Pulaski County, MO will build a defense to your case or may even be able to suppress the field test evidence if they do not meet the rules of evidence in Missouri court.
+If a police officer stops you and asks you to perform field sobriety tests, contact a DUI attorney near you in Pulaski County, MO as soon as you can.
+If you already performed a field test and were then arrested for a DUI in Missouri, your DUI attorney in Pulaski County, MO will design an insurmountable defense to your case or may even be able to suppress the field test evidence if they do not meet the rules of evidence in Missouri court.

 Traffic Checkpoints in Pulaski County, MO

-Checkpoints in Pulaski County and throughout Missouri are not as prevalent as they once were, but you should still educate yourself on your rights and the rules regulating checkpoints.
-When it doubt, turn to a DUI attorney near you at (314) 900-HELP.
+Checkpoints in Pulaski County and throughout Missouri are not as prevalent as they once were, but it is still wise to familiarize yourself with your rights and the rules regulating checkpoints.
+If you are not sure, speak to a DUI attorney near you at (314) 900-HELP.

 • advertised to the public in advance